null

 To use them, simply open the jaws and place the material within them, then squeeze.

-Pro Tip: Choose compound-lever assisted pliers to save your energy, such as this set from Maun.
+Choose compound-lever assisted pliers to save your energy, such as

-Watch our Diagonal Cutting Plier in action here.
+Watch the Maun Diagonal Cutting Pliers in action here:

 Combination Pliers